Private Counsel Division Criminal Appeals & Post-Conviction Unit

 To qualify for the post-conviction panel, counsel must be a member in good standing of the Massachusetts Bar with substantial experience in criminal law or appellate practice, must undertake a training process, and must agree to work with an appellate mentor for the first few assignments.
 The training requirement must be completed after the applicant has been approved for post-conviction certification.
 Acceptance onto the post-conviction panel is on a provisional basis.
 To become permanent member of the panel, the attorney must successfully complete the mentor program.

-The above package should be sent either by mail or by e-mail attachment to Attorney Liz Dembitzer at firstname.lastname@example.org.
+The above package should be sent by e-mail attachment to Attorney Liz Dembitzer at firstname.lastname@example.org.

-Applicants are required to participate in a one-half day training program, which covers the appellate process, record assembly, client relations, and the performance standards.
-Starting September 1, 2012, training requirements for new applicants include attending an eight hour brief writing workshop (this is usually a few hours a week for several weeks in a row in the spring) and participate in a moot court in advance of oral argument in one assigned case.
+New panel members are required to participate in a six- hour training program (usually held in early November), which covers the appellate process, record assembly, client relations, the performance standards and other relevant topics.
+New applicants must also attend a brief writing workshop (this is usually a few hours a week for several weeks in a row in the spring) and participate in a moot argument in advance of oral argument in their first three assigned cases.
 The training program requirements must be fulfilled at the earliest opportunity after the applicant has been accepted onto the post-conviction panel.

 We expect new panel members to have experience with Massachusetts criminal law and procedure.
 If you are interested in being on the CPCS post-conviction panel but do not have enough criminal law and procedure experience, please consider (1) applying to a bar advocate program and to practice in the trial courts for a year or two prior to applying for the post-conviction panel (please see the criminal trial support unit for more information https://www.publiccounsel.net/pc/criminal-trials-bar-advocate-programs/ ) or (2) working as an associate for a post-conviction panel member for a year or so.